Danielwoodh/Time-Series-Data-Generation/README.md

 # Next Steps:

 1. Fix the ROC_AUC curve (plot 1 line per class) (DONE)
 2. Add Descriptions for each model, and add limitations + improvements for each (1/2 DONE)
+3. Transfer continuous detection to models.py
-4. Write unit-tests for models.py (1/2 DONE)
+4. Write unit-tests for the models (1/2 DONE)
 5. Complete Stretch goals (1/2 DONE)